rcl-ssl/docs/certbot/linux-daemon.md

 - [Azure DNS](../portal//azure-dns.md) (including [SAN](../portal/azure-dns-san.md))

-**'Stand Alone' certificates are not supported by RCL SSL CertificateBot.
-Use the [HTTP AutoRenew](../httpautorenew/httpautorenew.md) instead**

 # Installing RCL SSL CertificateBot

 If you have an older version of the RCL CertificateBot installed in your hosting machine, you should completely delete it and install the new one.

 ## Download and Extract the Daemon Files to the Linux Server

-In this section, you will download the files from the RCL SSL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/RCL.SSL.CertificateBot) in the [Releases](https://github.com/rcl-ssl/RCL.SSL.CertificateBot/releases/tag/V7.0.0) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:
+In this section, you will download the files from the RCL SSL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal) in the [Releases](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal/releases/tag/V7.1.0) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:

 - In your Linux server, navigate to the ``/usr/sbin`` folder